apache/incubator-brooklyn/docs/guide/ops/catalog/index.md

 ### Deleting from the Catalog

-You can delete a versioned item from the catalog using the same endpoint at the REST API.
+You can delete a versioned item from the catalog using the same endpoint as the REST API.
 For example, to delete the item with id `my-MySQL` and version `1.0` with `curl`:

 {% highlight bash %}